PF

 Instructions

-2. 2Bring a large pot of well-salted water to boil and cook pasta to al dente according to package directions.
-Reserve 1 cup of pasta water (don’t forget!), then drain the noodles*.
+2. 2Bring a large pot of well-salted water to a boil over high heat.
+Add the linguine and cook to al dente according to package directions.
+Reserve 1 cup of pasta water, then drain the noodles and set aside.

-4. 4Reduce the heat to medium.
-Add the remaining 1 tablespoon butter and shallot.
-Sauté for 3 minutes until the shallot is beginning to soften and brown, then add the garlic and red pepper flakes.
-Let cook, stirring constantly, until the garlic is super fragrant, about 1 minute.
+4. 4Reduce heat to medium, add the remaining butter and shallot to the same skillet, and sauté for 3 minutes until the shallot begins to soften and brown.
+Add the garlic and red pepper flakes, stir constantly, and cook for 1 minute until fragrant.

 Nutrition — Per Serving